-Shared Living aims to reflect the way in which naturally formed relationships work and develop.
-Shared Living’s primary focus is about sharing lives which means there are benefits to both parties; the people who require support and the people offering support; both parties have lives to share and experiences to offer.
+Shared Living aims to match the way relationships naturally work and develop.
+Shared Living is about sharing your lives.
+There are benefits to both parties – the people who need support and the people offering support.
+Both parties have lives to share and experiences to offer.
 This gives everyone a chance to have great experiences and a better life.
 People who share their lives and their homes talk about the good things it brings to their own lives and their families.